 Actions due to poor attendance

->

-> Regular attendance is required by law and Wales is introducing Fixed Penalty Notice and Fines from September 2014 for parents who have children with more than 5 days of unauthorised absence.
+Regular attendance is required by law, Wales introduced Fixed Penalty Notice and Fines in September 2014 for parents who have children with more than 5 days of unauthorised absence.

->

-> Fixed Penalty Notices may be considered appropriate when:
+Fixed Penalty Notices may be considered appropriate when:

 · At least 10 sessions (5 school days) are lost due to unauthorised absence during the

 current term.
 These do not need to be consecutive;

 · Unauthorised absences of at least 10 sessions (5 school days) due to holidays in term